Geometric framework to predict structure from function in neural networks: Certain synapses, the general treatment

-where we've noted that $Z_{\mu m}$ is the $\mu^{th}$ $\omega$-coordinate of $\eh_m$, and $\vec c$, $\vec s$, and $\vec u$ denote the partial sums over $\mu$ in the constrained, semi-constrained, and unconstrained subspaces, respectively.
-Note that $\{\vec\epsilon_\mu\}$ are orthogonal unit vectors if and only if $Z$ is an orthogonal matrix.
-In this case, the decomposition of $\eh = \eh_m$ is a sum of three orthogonal vectors that are parameterized by two angles,
+where $\vec c_m$, $\vec s_m$, and $\vec u_m$ denote the partial sums over $\mu$ in the constrained, semi-constrained, and unconstrained subspaces, respectively.
+Note that $\{\env_\mu\}$ are orthogonal unit vectors if and only if $X$ is an orthogonal matrix.
+In this case, the decomposition of $\eh_m$ is a sum of three orthogonal vectors that can be parameterized by two angles,

-where $\ch$, $\sh$, and $\nh$ are unit vectors in the constrained, semi-constrained, and unconstrained subspaces, and $(\ta,\phi)$ are spherical coordinates specifying the orientation of $\eh$ with respect to these subspaces (Fig.~\ref{fig:certaintygeometry}C, left).
+where $\ch_m$, $\sh_m$, and $\nh_m$ are unit vectors in the constrained, semi-constrained, and unconstrained subspaces, and $(\ta,\phi)$ are spherical coordinates\footnote{The angles also depend on the synapse but we have dropped the $m$ index for brevity.} specifying the orientation of $\eh_m$ with respect to these subspaces (\emph{e.g.}, Fig.~\ref{fig:certaintygeometry}F).
 In particular,

-These two orientation angles heavily influence whether the synapse is certain.
+As we have seen in the toy examples, these two orientation angles heavily influence whether the synapse is certain.

-The certainty condition also depends on a few parameters of the $w = w_m = 0$ hyperplane that divides the positive and negative synaptic regions in the solution space (Appendix A).
-First, the hyperplane equation within the solution space depends on
+Additionally, because the solution space's height along $\ch_m$ (\emph{e.g.} Fig.~\ref{fig:certaintygeometry}B) is controlled by the angle between $\ch_m$ and $\yh$, the equation for the $w_m=0$ hyperplane that divides the positive and negative synaptic regions in the solution space depends on

-where $y$ is the length of $\vec y$ and $\alpha$ is the angle between $\vec y$ and $\ch $ (Fig.~\ref{fig:certaintygeometry}C, top right).
-Second, the hyperplane's normal vector can be conveniently parameterized as $\sh\,' = -\sgn(\cos\alpha)\sh$ within the semi-constrained subspace, and whether the hyperplane intersects with the solution space depends on the size of
+where $y$ is the length of $\vec y$ and $\alpha$ is the angle between $\vec y$ and $\ch_m $ (Fig.~\ref{fig:certaintygeometry}E).
+Finally, there is another critical angle, which we call $\ga$, that encodes how $\sh_m$ is oriented with respect to the solution space in the semi-constrained subspace.
+Using a more convenient direction, $\sh\,'_m \equiv -\sgn(\cos\alpha)\sh_m$, which is either along or opposite to the $\sh_m$ direction, we define $\gamma$ to be the minimal angle between $\sh\,'_m$ and the solution space (\emph{e.g.} Fig.~\ref{fig:certaintygeometry}B).
+It is generally given by

-where $\gamma$ corresponds to the minimal angle between $\sh\,'$ and the solution space (Fig.~\ref{fig:certaintygeometry}C, bottom right).
+(Appendix A), where $\sh\,'_\mu$ is the $\mu^{th}$ component of $\sh\,'_m$, and we have suppressed $m$ to avoid cluttered notation.
+Although this definition and equation for $\ga$ may initially appear opaque, we soon clarify its meaning in terms of interpretable projections of the synapse vector.